 The big difference is that I still find religious fulfillment in Charlie Brown, although not for the same reasons other people do.
-In fact, truth be known I think most Great Pumpkin preachers are out of their gourds.
+In fact, I think most Great Pumpkin preachers are out of their gourds.

-By the way, is it just me or can anyone else picture Charlie Brown as a young LaVey?
+Before we continue, side note:.
+Is it just me or can anyone else picture Charlie Brown as a very young LaVey?
 Not to say all bald people look alike, but this makes a kind of emotional sense that I’m probably not fully prepared to confront.

 For 52 straight years now, Linus Van Pelt spends Halloween on an all-night pumpkin patch vigil.
-It occurs to me if nothing else that pumpkin patch could use some basic nighttime security, but I guess it was a simpler time.
+If nothing else, that pumpkin patch could use some basic nighttime security, but I guess it was a simpler time.
 When trespassing on farmland was a holiday tradition, and dogs worked through wartime PTSD on their own.

 In 2012, critic Michael Atkinson joined the chorus of voices declaring that “It’s the Great Pumpkin, Charlie Brown!” reads like a religious parable: “This holiday special is the Passion of Linus, who spends it as an outcast, crying out in the wilderness against ‘hypocrisy,’ for ‘sincerity,’”

 Atkinson translates Linus as a heroic figure and an “uncompromising individualist,” calling his pumpkin patch put-on “courageous resistance.”